-On governing resilience, the paper addresses the board and senior management’s roles in overseeing and implementing a resilience programme, including setting the firm’s risk appetite and articulating its tolerance for disruption.
+On governing resilience, the paper addresses the board and senior management’s roles in overseeing and implementing a resilience program, including setting the firm’s risk appetite and articulating its tolerance for disruption.
 These strategies align with Protiviti’s recently published views on how the C-suite and the board can drive operational resilience.

 Regarding BCM, the paper stresses the importance of business continuity plans in the management of market-and enterprise-wide stresses and idiosyncratic risks.
-It also suggests various practices to mitigate third-party risks, including prioritising third-party dependencies, monitoring vendor performance against service requirements, and identifying substitute services.
+It also suggests various practices to mitigate third-party risks, including prioritizing third-party dependencies, monitoring vendor performance against service requirements, and identifying substitute services.

 Finally, the paper delves into practices on maintaining secure and resilient information systems, surveillance and reporting of operational risks, and cyber risk management (Appendix A of the paper).